 Drinking Alcohol Out on the Town

-If you smoke cigarettes, you’re dropping a lot of dough on what might just be the worst habit ever.
+If you use cigarettes, you’re dropping a whole lot of dough on what might just be the worst habit ever.

-It’s no secret that cigarettes are expensive, no matter where you live.
-The cheapest cigarettes are in Missouri and Virginia at $5.25 per pack, according to Fair Reporters, and the highest prices are in New York City, at $13.
-If you smoke a pack a week, that’s an annual cost between $273 and $676.
+The cheapest cigarettes are in Missouri and Virginia at $5.25 per pack, according to World Population Review, while the highest prices is in New York, at $12.85.
+If you go through a pack a week, that’s an annual cost of between $273 and $668.
 A pack a day?
-That puts your spending between $1,916.25 and $4,745 a year.
+That puts your spending between $1,916.25 and $4,690.25 a year.

-Add to that the higher medical costs caused by smoking.
-Medical expenses attributed to smoking are nearly $170 billion in the U.S. each year, according to the Centers for Disease Control and Prevention.
+Overall, costs in the U.S. total $300 billion each year, according to the Centers for Disease Control and Prevention.

 If you smoke pot, you’re not paying much less for the pleasure than cigarette smokers pay for theirs.
-The dam has clearly broken toward legalized recreational marijuana — and the industry might currently be changing the economy — but that doesn’t mean it’s cheap.
+The dam has clearly broken toward legalized recreational marijuana — and the industry could change the economy — but that doesn’t mean it’s cheap.

 Going to the Movies

-If catching the latest flicks in theaters is your guilty pleasure, the cost is going up.
-The National Association of Theatre Owners reported that movie ticket prices went up almost 4 percent in 2017 to $8.97, even though some tickets in big cities cost double that.
 And if you do end up buying a ticket, don’t let the smell of popcorn lure you into purchasing unnecessary movie snacks.
-The website Movie Theater Prices said you’ll pay about $20 at one national chain for a large soda, large popcorn and candy.
+The website Movie Theater Prices says you’ll pay about $20 at one national chain for a large soda, large popcorn and candy.